fm555/my_professional_website/content/portfolio/project-02.md

 shortDescription: This application helps a Medical Insurance company to increase the profits by determining the medical costs of the users using Machine Learning.
 solution: This application helps a Medical Insurance company to increase the profits by determining the medical costs of the users using Machine Learning.
 thumbnail: images/portfolio/app_medical_costs_prediction.png
-title: Medical Insurance Costs Prediction App
+title: Medical Insurance Costs Prediction Application
 ---